Wkkkkk/QueryCache/README.md

 # CacheQuery

+Design a key-value cache to save the results of the most recent web server queries

 ## Use case
 - User sends a search request resulting in a cache hit
 - User sends a search request resulting in a cache miss